“I try to factor in some 'me time' every day - just things like a long bath to relax. It doesn't sound much, but it's so important. ”

 Improving your mental health and wellbeing

 Talking with a health professional, such as a GP, is a good start.
 Find out how your mental health issues may be linked to physical changes in your body and the treatment options.
 Talking therapies are recommended, particularly with mental health professionals who specialise in the difficulties you’re experiencing.
+You can use the National Health Services Directory to find a health professional near you.

 Take time to reflect on the relationships you have with others and whether they are supportive or destructive.
 Connecting with people can prevent you from feeling isolated when difficulties arise.